 - St. Boniface's Church, seat of the Roman Catholic Church in Rügen.

 Bergen Süd (south) holds more modern housing including the East German staple of Plattenbauten.

 The largest seaside resort on Rügen is located between the bay of Prorer Wiek and the Schmachter See in the southeast.
-Its iconic resort architecture and natural beauty have draws the majority of visitors since sun-bathing became popular since 1875.
+Its iconic resort architecture and natural beauty have drawn the majority of visitors since sun-bathing became popular since 1875.
 The town is also located near major attraction Jasmund National Park.

-Vacationers can parade the promenades and 370-metre-long pier, beachfront and shop Hauptstraße ("Main Street") for seasonal goodies.
+Vacationers can parade the promenades and 370-meter-long pier, beachfront and shop Hauptstraße ("Main Street") for seasonal goodies.
 For something more on firm ground, the Jagdschloss Granitz (or Granitz Hunting Lodge) is an impressive mid-19th-century schloss (castle) open to visitors.

 The smallest and oldest town on Rügen, the town lies in the southern portion of the island just off of Bergen.

 Here visitors can find the highest point on the island at Ernst Moritz Arndt Tower.
 Built in 1877, its glass cupola offers views of the woods of Rugard and surrounding waters.